kquinsland/kquinsland.github.io/two-mmwave-sensors/index.md

 {{<figure name="wh_in-box">}}

 I'm not sure why they went with 3 screws here instead of 4.
-If you're going to omit _a_ screw for cost-cutting reasons, why not just
+If you're going to omit _a_ screw for cost-cutting reasons, why not just use clips or a single screw in the middle?

 {{<figure name="wh_btm">}}

 The interior is more or less as expected; two highly integrated modules with a small MCU gluing them together.